bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 - `update()`: accepts two arguments, the first is the `id` of the resource to update, and the second is an object with the `changes` to apply.
 It returns the updated resource.
 If a resource with the provided `id` is not found, the method returns `null`.
 - `remove()`: the remove method accepts an `id` as it's first parameter and, upon successfully deleting the resource from the database, returns the number of records deleted.

-The `projectModel.js` helper includes an extra method called `getProjectActions()` that takes a _project id_ as it's only argument and returns a list of all the _actions_ for the _project_.
+The `projects-model.js` includes an extra method called `getProjectActions()` that takes a _project id_ as its only argument and returns a list of all the _actions_ for the _project_.

 We have provided test data for all the resources.

-### Commits

-Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead as the evaluate your solution.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
-1. Understand and explain the use of Middleware?
+1. Understand and explain the use of Middleware.
 1. The basic principles of the REST architectural style.
 1. Understand and explain the use of Express Routers.
 1. Describe tooling used to manually test the correctness of an API.

 ## Instructions

+### Project Structure and Dependencies

+- [ ] Do not move or rename existing files or folders.
+- [ ] All necessary libraries are already installed in the project.

 ### Task 1: Project Set Up

 - [ ] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [ ] Create a new branch: `git checkout -b <firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [ ] Implement the project on your newly created `<firstName-lastName>` branch.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [ ] Commit & push your code regularly and meaningfully.

 ### Task 2: Project Requirements